PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 16:54:38
+Last updated: 2024-04-02 16:55:45
-Random Quote: To fly, we have to have resistance. - Maya Lin
+Random Quote: Kindness is the language which the deaf can hear and the blind can see. - Mark Twain